 Jeju-do (제주도), Korea’s largest island, has long been the country’s favourite domestic holiday destination thanks to its beautiful beaches, lush countryside and seaside hotels designed for rest and relaxation.

-The islanders’ warm hospitality will instantly put you in a relaxed mood, but there’s plenty on Jeju to appeal to those who prefer to be active.
-Hike up South Korea’s highest mountain, Hallasan, or the incredible tuff cone Seongsan Ilchulbong rising straight from the sea.
-Meander along one of the Jeju Olle Trails.
-Plunge into blue oceans to view coral as colourful as the sunsets, and dig into Jeju’s unique cuisine, including seafood caught by Jeju’s famous haeneyo (female free divers).
+There’s plenty on Jeju-do to appeal to those who prefer to be active.
+Hike up South Korea’s highest mountain, Halla-san, or climb the incredible tuff cone Seongsan Ilchul-bong, rising straight from the sea, to watch the sun rise from the ridge of a crater.
+For a less-demanding nature experience, meander along one of the Jeju Olle Trails and explore tangerine-trimmed country roads, jagged coasts and narrow lanes dotted with cottage-style homes made from black lava rock.
+The ocean is never far away, so plunge into blue seas to view coral as colourful as the sunsets and dig into Jeju-do’s unique cuisine, including seafood caught by haeneyo (female free divers).

 These are our favorite local haunts, touristy spots, and hidden gems throughout Jeju-do.